 DRIVE/TOUR: The Presidents Trail

-Though billed as a “walking trail,” best to take your car on this six-mile (plus) excursion that guides you to most of the National Historic Landmarks.
+Though billed as a “walking trail,” best to take your car on this six-mile (plus) Presidents Trail that guides you to most of the National Historic Landmarks.
 See The Presidents Church, Quincy Library, Quincy Homestead, Quincy House, Adams Academy, Peace Field, and Adam’s Birthplace – the country’s oldest Presidential Birthplace.

 VISIT: Adams National Historical Park Visitors Center

-Get your bearings at the Visitor’s Center at 1250 Hancock St, where you can see the new park movie, Enduring Legacy: Four Generations of the Adams Family.
-There’s a first-come-first served trolley tour that brings you to three homes (John and John Quincy Adams Birthplaces and Peace Field) on a 2 ½ hour tour.
-Or, take your time and see the sites yourself.
-Information below.
-Open 9-5 daily in season.
+Get your bearings at the Adams National Historical Park Visitor’s Center at 1250 Hancock St, where you can see the new park movie, Enduring Legacy: Four Generations of the Adams Family.
+The Park encompasses the following.
+(Check tour times – if any – for each site on the website).

 STOP: John Adams and John Quincy Adams Birthplace

 You’ll find these two freestanding 17th-century buildings, in the process of being authentically restored, on a busy thoroughfare surrounded by commercial shops.
-On their original foundations at the foot of Penn’s Hill, these homes – just 75 ft apart – were in the hands of family until the early 1900’s.
+On their original foundations at the foot of Penn’s Hill, John Adams’ and his son, John Quincy Adams’ homes – just 75 ft apart – were in the hands of family until the early 1900’s.

 TOUR: The Old House at Peacefield: John Adams Summer White House

-John and Abigail Adams moved into this home in 1788.
+John and Abigail Adams moved into the house they called The Old House at Peacefield, in 1788.
 Adams wrote of his 75-acre property, over a mile from their farm, “I think to christen my Place by the Name of Peace field in commemoration of the Peace which I assisted in making in 1783.”

 John served as VP and then President while living here, and it’s where he and Abigail spent their retirement years.